Joint Educational Activities

 Wednesday, 12:00-1:00 p.m.

-In parallel, CP Special Topics are held every Wednesday for CP residents or AP/CP residents on CP rotations.
+• Trainees on CP services attend CP SPECIAL TOPICS.
 These lectures are presented by BWH and MGH faculty and include introductions to the laboratories, core laboratory principles, and research and career guidance.
 These lectures are designed to supplement rotation-specific didactic sessions.

 Thursday, 12:00-1:00 p.m.